joone/joone.github.io/content/posts/my-pc/index.md

 title: "My PC"
 date: 2005-10-26
 description: ""
-tags: ""
+tags: "hardware, Apple, personal"
 ---

-I have three computers: one is a Power Mac, another is a PC, and the other is a notebook.
-The Power Mac is very fast and provides good performance because it has two CPUs.
-However, the PC is very slow.
-It has been 4 years and 9 months since I bought it.
-Over time, I added new equipment to my PC, including a DVD-RW, a 1394 port, and a USB2 port.
-These additions have been sufficient for using my PC, except for the CPU speed, which has always been critical, especially after installing Windows XP.
+I have three computers: a Power Mac, a PC, and a notebook.
+The Power Mac is very fast and performs well because it has two CPUs.
+The PC, however, is very slow — it has been four years and nine months since I bought it.
+Over time I added new hardware to it, including a DVD-RW drive, a 1394 port, and a USB 2.0 port.
+These additions have been enough for my needs, except for the CPU speed, which has always been a bottleneck — especially after I installed Windows XP.

-However, I do not have any plans to upgrade my PC because I already bought the Power Mac G5.
-But whenever I browse websites, Internet Explorer is mandatory for navigating specific sites that require transactions.
-Therefore, I have no choice but to turn on my PC.
+Even so, I don't plan to upgrade the PC because I already bought the Power Mac G5.
+But whenever I browse the web, Internet Explorer is still mandatory for certain Korean sites that require transactions, so I have no choice but to turn the PC on.

-I will be using the Mac and my PC simultaneously for some time.
+I'll keep using the Mac and the PC side by side for a while.